Don't fall back on these cover-letter clichés!

 Those feelings aside, your cover letter can be a great way to highlight your personality and showcase your skills to a hiring manager – but only if you do it right.
-Rather than focussing on all the things you should include in your cover letter, here are the things you should avoid.
-Read on for our expert career advice and the eight most common clichés found in cover letters and why they are secretly working against you.
+Rather than focusing on all the things you should include in your cover letter, here are the things you should avoid.
+Read on for our expert career advice, the eight most common clichés found in cover letters and why they are secretly working against you.

 If your mission is to send the hiring manager soaring into snooze town, then go right ahead and begin your cover letter by stating your name.
 However, if you want them to keep reading, avoid this overused paragraph starter and instead grab the hiring manager's attention by saying something about yourself that makes you stand out.
 Remember, it's your accomplishments, not your name, that will get you the job.

 These types of statements in a cover letter are considered fluff by most HR professionals.
-So, if a recruiter has written these qualities on the job description and you wish to highlight them, the key is to show and briefly explain that you possess these qualities without stating the fact.
-For example, if you wish to highlight that you are a fast learner and can pick up new systems quickly, you could write something like 'In my previous role at (company), I was a proficient user of (insert database / software name).'
-This is simple, but shows that you can pick up new systems and have experience with that particular program.
+So, if a recruiter has written these qualities on the job description and you wish to highlight them, the key is to show that you possess these qualities without stating the fact.
+For example, if you wish to highlight that you're a fast learner and can pick up new systems quickly, you could write something like "In my previous role at (company), I quickly became a proficient user of (insert database / software name)."

 That may be true, but chances are this is the exact kind of role 240 other candidates are looking for, too.
 The recruiter or hiring manager already knows that you're interested in the role – they're looking at your cover letter for that reason.
-Your goal is to convince them why this job is right for you by demonstrating your relevant experience and personal attributes.
-And, more importantly, your goal is to convince them why you are a perfect match for the job.
-Speaking of…
+Your goal is to convince them why you're right for the job by demonstrating your relevant experience and personal attributes.

 How do you know you're the best candidate for the job?
 Have you met all the other candidates?
 Plus, telling the hiring manager that you're the best person for the job can seem a little self-congratulatory.
 Ultimately, whether or not you are the best candidate is for them to decide.
 If you want to swing the vote in your favor, it's not about telling them.
 It's about proving it to them with your best and most relevant skills and personal qualities.

-If you're still feeling unsure what to put in a cover letter, remember to keep it simple; focus on staying direct, concise and relevant to the job.
+If you're still feeling unsure what to put in a cover letter, remember to keep it simple; focus on staying direct, concise, and relevant to the job.
 Then, if you're feeling confident, go one step further and try to craft a conversational and memorable tone that showcases your personality.
 But above all, don't default to these clichés.
-If you want to stand out to a hiring manager, you'll need to use your own words, not ones they have already seen.
+If you want to stand out to a hiring manager, you'll need to use your own words, not ones they've already seen.

 Click on the following link for more job tips and cover letter advice.

 Clichés have no place on your CV either.
-Submit for a CV critique for free, objective feedback.
+Submit yours for a CV review for free, objective feedback.